 Out of the ‘brighter’ shades of this comparison, Geranium is probably my favorite!
 If you’re looking for a summery red, this would definitely be my recommendation!

 Essie Fifth Avenue

 Essie’s official description of Fifth avenue is: ‘a creamy red orange blend lacquer’.
 If I keep Handmade with love and Fifth avenue next to each other, Handmade with love is definitely much more orange.
+Compared to Geranium, I would say it is almost the same shade.
+Maybe Fifth avenue is a bit more red than orange, but that’s about the difference.
 The formula of Fifth avenue is amazing.
 It has a very nice creamy formula and is pretty much opaque in one coat on shorter nails (although I’m wearing two).
 It’s definitely time that I buy a larger bottle of this!
 The shade is actually already an oldie, because it was first released as part of Essie’s Spring 2003 ‘Central park’ collection (you can find my swatches of that collection over here).

 While researching this shade, I found out that Essie discontinued Fifth Avenue in the US!
 If you really want to own this shade, it might be time to plan a trip to Europe!
 I posted a complete review post of Fifth Avenue over here.

 Essie Lacquered up